For information on Spring Training Tickets, please call 1-888-FAN-RAYS or e-mail [email protected]

 Fans may keep baseballs hit into the stands.
 However, please be aware that balls or bats leaving the field of play may be dangerous.
 Fans are responsible for ensuring their own safety.
 Please do not interfere with balls in the field of play.

-Ballpark gates open one and a half hours prior to scheduled game time with the exception of Sunday games (two hours prior to game time).
+Ballpark gates open one and a half hours prior to scheduled game time.

 Guest Code of Conduct